davebronson/clear-hl7-net/README.md

 Understanding and programmatically building HL7 messages can be difficult.  clear-hl7-net takes pain out of this process by exposing an object hierarchy that is well structured, clearly named, and (most importantly) strongly-typed.

-HL7® is the registered trademark of Health Level Seven International, and the use of this trademarks does not constitute an endorsement by HL7.
+HL7® is the registered trademark of Health Level Seven International, and the use of this trademark does not constitute an endorsement by HL7.

 ## Getting Started
 ### Building clear-hl7-net